BriTerIdeas/BTIKit/README.md

 **Categories**

+- NSArray: Random object at index.
-- NSFileManager.
-Log those errors when you are otherwise too lazy to do so.
+- NSFileManager: Log those errors when you are otherwise too lazy to do so.
-- NSMutableArray.
-Remove the first object, and move object to new different index.
+- NSMutableArray: Remove the first object, and move object to new different index.
-- NSNotificationCenter.
-Make sure notifications are posted on the main thread.
+- NSNotificationCenter: Make sure notifications are posted on the main thread.
+- NSNull: isEmpty. isIncompleteLibraryWithoutNSNullCategory.
-- NSString.
-Another error logging one.
+- NSString: Another error logging one.
+And isEmpty.
+- UICollectionView: IndexPath for a view.
+- UICollectionViewCell: Enclosing collection view, nib loading.
-- UIDevice. isIpad, isIphone, isRetina.
+- UIDevice: isIpad, isIphone, isRetina.
 Woo!
-- UITableView.
-IndexPath for a view.
+- UITableView: IndexPath for a view.
 Not my idea.
-- UITableViewCell.
-Enclosing table view, nib loading.
+- UITableViewCell: Enclosing table view, nib loading.
+- UITableViewHeaderFooterView: Nib loading.
+- UIViewController: Back button title.

 **Models**

-- BTIObject.
-Mostly empty.
+- BTIObject: Mostly empty.
 Nice -description method, though.
-- BTINotificationInfo.
-Simplify adding/removing notification observers.
+- BTINotificationInfo: Simplify adding/removing notification observers.
-- BTITableRowInfo.
-Encapsulate useful stuff for table rows.
+- BTITableRowInfo: Encapsulate useful stuff for table rows.
-- BTITableSectionInfo.
-Encapsulate useful stuff for table sections.
+- BTITableSectionInfo: Encapsulate useful stuff for table sections.
-- BTITableContentsManager.
-Combine rowInfos and sectionInfos to manage your table view.
+- BTITableContentsManager: Combine rowInfos and sectionInfos to manage your table view.

 **Views**

-- BTITableViewCell.
-Bend the reuseIdentifier to your will.
+- BTICollectionViewCell: reuseIdentifier.
+Nib registration.
+Dequeueing.
+- BTITableViewCell: reuseIdentifier.
+Nib registration.
+Dequeueing.
+- BTITableViewHeaderFooterView: reuseIdentifier.
+Nib registration.
+Dequeueing.

 **View Controllers**

-- BTIViewController.
-Mostly shows how to use the notification helpers.
+- BTIViewController: Mostly shows how to use the notification helpers.
+Parent class for all of the following...

+Table View Stuff
-- BTITableViewController.
-Adds a table view.
+- BTITableViewController: Adds a table view.
+- BTIArrayTableViewController: Adds a simple array to BTITableViewController.
+- BTIManagerTableViewController: Uses a BTITableContentsManager with BTITableViewController.

+Collection View Stuff
+- BTICollectionViewController: Adds a collection view.
-- BTIArrayTableViewController.
-Adds a simple array.
+- BTIArrayCollectionViewController: Adds a simple array to BTICollectionViewController.
-- BTIManagerTableViewController.
-Uses a BTITableContentsManager.
+- BTIManagerCollectionViewController: Uses a BTITableContentsManager with BTICollectionViewController.

+Web View Stuff
+- BTIWebViewController.
+Adds a web view.

 **Bonus**